apache/apisix/docs/en/latest/terminology/upstream.md

 }'
 ```

-For convenience, you can directly bind the upstream address to a Route or Service:
+For convenience, you can directly bind the upstream address to a Route or Service.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \